coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Now that we've sandboxed our rails user, given them sudo access, and updated our apt-get sources, we'll want to install Ruby on Rails so we can run our app.

-I'll be following the instructions at https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-18-04
+I'll be following the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-18-04) - which you can follow, or you can follow along with me.

 Update the package list